-- (1) A person wishing to erect or alter a building on church trust property intended for use as a church or hall or to erect or effect structural alterations to a house for the use of clergy or a lay minister of the parish must first obtain approval under this rule for the proposed works.
-If an approval is given subject to conditions, the works may be executed only if the conditions are satisfied. - (2) An application for approval must - - be approved by resolution of the parish council of the parish in which the relevant building will be or is situated, and - (b) be signed by the minister and a majority of the members of the parish council of that parish, and - (c) be accompanied with site plans, building plans and specifications in relation to the proposed works, and - (d) contain information sufficient to satisfy an architectural panel that arrangements will be made for the proper and adequate supervision of the proposed works. - (3) All site plans, building plans and specifications for any such works must be prepared by a suitably qualified person substantially in accordance with the current guidelines for the architectural panels. - Note: In view of the role of the architectural panel under rule 5.10(5) to recommend that an application be approved, unconditionally or subject to conditions, or be rejected, it is usually highly desirable to consult with the architectural panel about the application at an early stage and certainly before the site plans, building plans and specifications are finalised. - (4) An application for approval may be lodged with the Regional Bishop or Regional Archdeacon. - (5) A Regional Bishop or Regional Archdeacon who receives an application for approval must refer the application to an architectural panel.
-The architectural panel must consider the application and recommend to - - (a) the Archbishop, or that the application be approved, unconditionally or subject to conditions, or be rejected.
+- A person wishing to erect or alter a building on church trust property intended for use as a church or hall or to erect or effect structural alterations to a house for the use of clergy or a lay minister of the parish must first obtain approval under this rule for the proposed works.
+If an approval is given subject to conditions, the works may be executed only if the conditions are satisfied. - An application for approval must - be approved by resolution of the parish council of the parish in which the relevant building will be or is situated, and - be signed by the minister and a majority of the members of the parish council of that parish, and - be accompanied with site plans, building plans and specifications in relation to the proposed works, and - contain information sufficient to satisfy an architectural panel that arrangements will be made for the proper and adequate supervision of the proposed works. - All site plans, building plans and specifications for any such works must be prepared by a suitably qualified person substantially in accordance with the current guidelines for the architectural panels.

+Note: In view of the role of the architectural panel under rule 5.10(5) to recommend that an application be approved, unconditionally or subject to conditions, or be rejected, it is usually highly desirable to consult with the architectural panel about the application at an early stage and certainly before the site plans, building plans and specifications are finalised.